mahmoudnafifi/SIIE/README.md

 In the given demo, we show the raw-RGB image after white-balancing and scaling it up by a constant factor to aid visualization.
 In the paper, we used the full camera pipeline in [A Software Platform for Manipulating the Camera Imaging Pipeline, ECCV'16](https://karaimer.github.io/camera-pipeline/) to render the image to the sRGB space with our estimated illuminant vector.

 #### Where can I find the training code?
-Currently, the training code is not provided.
+Currently, the training code is not publicly available and will be released soon.

 ### Publication